Skip to main content

 What Is the Difference Between Coding and Programming?

-While coding is part of the programming process, programming also includes planning, design, testing, deployment, and maintenance.
+Put simply, coding is one part of the programming process.
+In addition to coding, programming includes the planning, design, testing, deployment, and maintenance of hardware or software products.
 During each step, programmers collaborate with software engineers, information technology experts, business leaders, designers, and end-users.

 Here are some examples of how coding and programming differ: